allegroai/clearml-docs/docs/deploying_clearml/clearml_server_config.md

         }

    :::tip
-   If the `apiserver.conf` file does not exist, create your own in ClearML Server's `/opt/clearml/config` directory (or in an alternate folder you configured), and input the modified configuration
+   If the `apiserver.conf` file does not exist, create your own in ClearML Server's `/opt/clearml/config` directory (or an alternate folder you configured), and input the modified configuration
    :::